ewoodhead/npa-hierarchy/README.md

 - C-\<up\> and C-\<down\> (or M-p and M-n) cycle through the history of previously entered expressions.
 - C-a and C-e go to the beginning and end of the current line.
 - C-k deletes everything on the current line after the cursor.
 - In a Lisp file, C-c C-c compiles the expression containing the cursor.
+C-x C-e evaluates the expression immediately preceding the cursor.
 - If you find yourself in the Lisp/SLIME debugger following an error, you can get out of it by pressing q.
 - Cut, copy, and paste are C-w, M-w, and C-y, not C-x, C-c, and C-v.
 - C-g cancels a partially-entered Emacs key chord or command.